danielbodnar/awesome-stars/BY-LANG.md

 - [humanbeeng/lepo](https://github.com/humanbeeng/lepo) - Lepo - Code AI powered by Treesitter and ast-grep
 - [docuowl/docuowl](https://github.com/docuowl/docuowl) - 🦉 A documentation generator
 - [Link-/openhue-cli](https://github.com/Link-/openhue-cli) - OpenHue CLI is a command-line interface for interacting with Philips Hue smart lighting systems.
-- [DiceDB/dice](https://github.com/DiceDB/dice) - DiceDB is hyper-optimized for building and scaling truly real-time applications on modern hardware.
-It is a drop-in replacement for Redis with support for SQL-based reactivity.
+- [DiceDB/dice](https://github.com/DiceDB/dice) - DiceDB is an in-memory real-time database with SQL-based reactivity.
+It is hyper-optimized for building and scaling truly real-time applications on modern hardware while being a drop-in replacement fo
 - [go-to-k/delstack](https://github.com/go-to-k/delstack) - The CLI tool to force delete the entire AWS CloudFormation stack, even if it contains resources that fail to delete by the CloudFormation delete operation.
 - [gennaro-tedesco/gh-i](https://github.com/gennaro-tedesco/gh-i) - 🔎 search your github issues interactively
 - [moul/depviz](https://github.com/moul/depviz) - 👓 dependency visualizer for GitHub & GitLab (a.k.a., "auto-roadmap")